imnmo/notesForDl/lesson2.md

  that somebody is selling snake oil or not.
 *
 *

 ## Homework
 --------
-* Build webAPP/scale it.
+* Build webAPP/scale it.[Still on Progress]
 * do the same.

 ## Homework:  parts completed

 ## TOtal Time Spent 🕜:clock130:
 * 5 hours on lecture.
+* 3 hrs on Homework awwesome accuracy